- Book early for summer 2023 holidays at today's prices

-- Pay £30 low deposits on holidays per person
+- Spread the cost with low deposits from £60 per person

 Below are the temperatures expected today at popular destinations in Ibiza.
 Select a destination to compare today's forecast with average weather conditions.

 Expires at 23:59 on Friday 31st Mar 2023 · View all Jet2holidays offers

 The weather guide for Ibiza (Ibiza Town) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 When is the best time to go to Ibiza?

 The best time to go to Ibiza (Ibiza Town) is June based on the following average weather conditions.